 A Vesuvian Christmas

 I’ll never forget going to Pompei, Italy.
 I saw figures of people who had perished in the volcanic eruption.
-They were covered in lava and ash.
-Centuries later excavators found hollow places in the ruins.
+They had once been covered in lava and ash.
+Centuries later, excavators found hollow places in the ruins.
 They poured in plaster of Paris, waited, then chipped away the lava rock.
 They found perfectly cast images of the people in their death poses.

-I’ve felt hollow before.
-There have been people in my life over time and something happened in our relationship.
-They disappeared in the lava of resentment, the ash of forgetfulness, or simply by the passage of time.
+I’ve felt similar hollowness before.
+There have been people in my life, and over time and something happened in our relationship.
+They disappeared, either in the lava of resentment, the ash of forgetfulness, or simply by the passage of time.
 Years later I am saddened by so many losses.

 So, I’m not hollow.
 Because God fills all things: all the spaces, all the gaps, all the longings.